2021: Checo Colón-Gaud

 About the Award

 The SFS Leadership Award recognizes early or mid-career (<20 years from PhD) SFS members for extraordinary work on behalf of the society.
 While applications will be accepted annually, the award will only be granted to exceptional nominees and may not be granted annually.
 We encourage nominations of early and mid-career SFS members.
 Successful nominations will make the case that the nominee has had a positive and demonstrable impact on some aspect of SFS and furthers its mission, especially by expanding the impact of our scientific society and of freshwater science.
-A nomination package should consist of three items: a single letter of nomination of no more than two pages (which may be signed by multiple authors), the candidate's C.V., and a one-paragraph citation (<250 words) that succinctly describes the candidate's extraordinary contributions to SFS.

 - To come